-For this reason, we are active members of:
+For this reason, I am an active member of:

-Association of Professional Engineers & Geoscientists of Saskatchewan, P.Eng., Trainer
+Association of Professional Engineers & Geoscientists of Saskatchewan

-Canadian Institute of Mining, Metallurgy and Petroleum, Vice Chair for Environment & Social Responsibility Society
+Canadian Institute of Mining, Metallurgy and Petroleum, Environment & Social Responsibility Society

 Canada Mining Innovation Council, Environmental Stewardship Initiative, Tailings & Closure Committees